Grow Deep Roots With Your Kids. Grow Garlic!

 "Have you ever grown your own food before?"
 I asked Jake, 10, at a farmers market in Bozeman, Montana.
 It was Saturday morning, and he seemed a little shy as he moved his head from left to right.
 He whispered no. But just two weeks later, Jake planted his first garlic cloves, proudly smiling at his dad.
 He planted two rows of garlic with only a bit of help.

 Jake has been visiting our GroEat Garlic Farm regularly.
 And since planting his first garlic cloves, Jake started a garden with his dad and mom and they now plant about 50 cloves each fall.
 He has been putting what he learned at our farm, like soil preparation, and sorting the garlic cloves by size before planting - into practice.
-Although he certainly enjoys harvesting his garlic in the summer, he has also discovered the joy of sharing his garden harvest with others, from hardneck German Extra Hardy garlic for his teachers at school, to the hot and zingy Georgian Fire for his friends who own a local restaurant.
+Although he certainly enjoys harvesting his garlic in the summer, he has also discovered the joy of sharing his garden harvest with others, from hardneck German Extra Hardy garlic for his teachers at school to the hot and zingy Georgian Fire for his friends who own a local restaurant.

 As a father of identical twin boys, I've witnessed many scenes of joy and happiness as I watched (and giggled) as my boys play in the dirt.
 At 18 months old, they helped plant garlic cloves (with a little help of course) and nine months later they discovered the joy and love of harvesting garlic, and moving the bounty into a shed for curing.
 Whether it's a 10-year-old discovering a love of planting garlic, or a 2-year-old delighting in harvesting his first bulb of garlic, each one reminds me of the value of teaching kids to plant, grow, water, and harvest food from a young age.
 With my two boys, I've found that having them help me with simple tasks, like scooping out dirt to make a hole for a clove, or snapping off a garlic scape, has sparked an interest in gardening and how things grow - in addition to getting them to expand their toddler fine motor skills.